 Several opportunities await you to share your gifts and time at HIAM Health.
-We need volunteers to educate and train our staff and Timorese nationals on specific and measurable skills.
-Please bring teaching aids and kindly be prepared to assess those who complete your training.
-Some accommodation is available at cost for international volunteers.
+We need volunteers to educate,train and build capacity of our staff and Timorese nationals on specific and measurable skills.
+Please bring teaching aids and be prepared to assess those who complete your training.
+Accommodation is available at cost for international volunteers.

 We are looking for self-funded volunteers in the following fields: